HoldOffHunger/convert-british-to-american-spellings/README.md

 ## Features:

 * 20,000 words covered;
-* Multiple Sources: Words come from varcon (18,000 words) and wordsworldwide (8,000 words), both lists were used to cross-check each other, correct errors, and remove duplicates.
+* Multiple Sources: Words come from VarCon (18,000 words) and WordsWorldWide (8,000 words), both lists were used to cross-check each other, correct errors, and remove duplicates.
 * Variants for British words ('unrealisable' and 'unrealiseable');
 * Words are defined with simple associative array, making for a quick transfer to Perl, C++, Java, etc.;